-“The swan” as it’s known, considering its swan-like shape, is the iconic bridge of Rotterdam, connecting the north and the south.
+“The Swan,” as it’s known, is the iconic bridge of Rotterdam, connecting the north and the south.
 I love walking across the bridge because of the view.
-If you walk from the north to the south, you’ll have a great view of “The Rotterdam”, the huge and disjointed skyscraper in Rotterdam.
+If you walk from the north to the south, you’ll have a great view of De Rotterdam — a huge and disjointed skyscraper.
 At night it’s especially nice as the bridge lights up and so do the houses and offices around it.

 Rotterdam central station, in my opinion, is the most impressive part of Rotterdam — it’s an architects heaven.
-The inside is impressive enough, but then when you walk outside the front entrance and literally all around you is all different and funky skyscrapers.
+The inside is impressive enough, but then when you walk outside the front entrance and you’re literally surrounded by all the different and funky skyscrapers.
 When you turn around, you’ll see Rotterdam Central Station in all its glory.

-The area all around here is beautiful and the perfect place to go for a wander.
-There are some cool graffiti and architecture in the area, along with plenty of terraces to get that much-needed beverage after your walk.
+The area is beautiful and the perfect place to go for a wander.
+There are some cool graffiti and architecture as well, along with plenty of terraces to get that much-needed beverage after your walk.

-The SS Rotterdam is another absolute icon of Rotterdam.
+The SS Rotterdam is another absolute icon of the city.
 It was launched back in 1953 by Queen Juliana of the Netherlands.
 The SS Rotterdam sailed for 41 years until it stopped in 2000.
-She was then restored and was brought back to Rotterdam, where it opened as a hotel, restaurant and event venue.
+She was then restored and was brought back to Rotterdam, where it opened as a hotel, restaurant, and event venue.
 You can enter completely free to have a look around.

 You can also have a bite to eat on the inside or outside of the SS Rotterdam and it’s the perfect place to go on a summers day.
 Afternoon tea?
 You can do that.
 Fine dining?
 You can do that.
 Greasy nachos and a beer outside?
 You can do that too.
 It’s certainly the go-to place in Rotterdam and a real piece of history.